 Norwegian citizens must obtain the permit issued by the Registry of Norwegian residence translated in Italian by a sworn translator in Norway.
 In both cases, it must be equipped with an “Apostille” (The Hague Convention)

 The head of the civil status office of the municipality of residence in Poland is competent for issuing the authorization to marry in Italy.
 The nulla osta translated into Italian by a sworn translator is exempt from legalization in the Italian Prefettura.
 With a communication dated 07/05/15, the Consulate General of Poland based in Milan informs that the Polish Consulate in Italy will issue the permit for marriage in Italy regardless of the Polish citizen’s Italian residence.
 Furthermore, the nulla osta will be valid for six months instead of 3, as the previous law provides.

 For the permit’s release to get married, Syrian citizens must contact the Embassy of the Syrian Arab Republic in Vienna.
 The nulla osta need to be legalized by the Austrian Ministry of Foreign Affairs and subsequently by the Italian diplomatic-consular representation in Vienna.
-The nulla osta must have the relative translation into Italian legalized by the Italian diplomatic-consular word in Vienna.
+The nulla osta must have the relative translation into Italian legalized by the Italian diplomatic-consular office in Vienna.

 No impediments certificate (nulla osta) issued by the Registry of the Swedish municipality of residence, translated into Italian by a sworn translator and equipped with “Apostille” (Hague convention).
 Swedish citizen who resides in Italy: authorization issued by the Swedish Consulate in Italy.

 Brazilian citizens must submit a declaration for marriage in Italy, issued by their consular authorities under the model agreed by our Ministry AA.EE. and by the Embassy of Brazil (Circ.
 1/2009)